charly/charly.github.io/_posts/2015-08-16-single-responsability-part-unknown-knowns.md

 Well this is exactely what happens with the User god object : you just couldn't help assuming it's a human being with a face, name and sex.
 But from the Application standpoint it might as well be a bot, an alien or an octopuss, it doesn't give a... care less.

 Same with the Contact.
 You can be drawn to think the User is a contact since it has an email and you can therefore make contact.
-But remember the login field used to be username or login and it could be something else, why not a picture file with your face on it.
-And while we're at it, why limit your contcats to only the authenitcated users ?
+But remember the login field used to be 'username' or 'login'.
+Or it could be something else, why not a picture file with your face on it.
+And while we're at it, why limit your contacts to the authenticated users ?
 Why couldn't you have a whole bunch of contacts in your database for newsletters for exemple ?

 Again : Person, Contact, Address are all concepts that tresspass the responsability of the sole User.
-A User is just a couple of matching attributes wich permit outside interaction with other parts of the App.
+A User is just a couple of matching attributes which permit outside interaction with other parts of the App.
 And that's it.
-So if you're eager to give your User an avatar, a name and body parts to bring it closer to your Human presumptions, remember the _unknown knowns_
+So if you're eager to give your User an avatar, a name and body parts... remember your _unknown knowns_ !

 The next part of this post will tackle with SRP in the MVC.
 And no it's not about Services...